CFLZ-FM: CJFT and CKEY-FM

-The station had a joint sales agreement (JSA) with the U.S.-based radio broadcaster Citadel Communications, under which the company handled advertising sales for CKEY-FM alongside its Buffalo, New York stations, in exchange for a share of the revenue.
-An intervention against the renewal of CKEY-FM's licence was filed by a representative of a competing station in Buffalo, who accused the station of being programmed by Citadel in violation of CRTC regulations (which require all broadcast undertakings to be "operated in fact by the licensee itself").
-CKEY-FM stated that it did contract some of Citadel's Buffalo personnel to produce programming overseen by its local staff, and denied that Citadel had assumed all of the station's operations.
+CKEY-FM had a joint sales agreement (JSA) with the U.S.-based radio broadcaster Citadel Broadcasting, under which it solicited advertising sales in the Buffalo, New York market (as part of its local cluster of stations) under a revenue sharing agreement.
+An intervention against the renewal of CKEY's licence was filed by a representative of a competing station in Buffalo, who accused the station of being programmed by Citadel in violation of CRTC regulations (which require all broadcast undertakings to be "operated in fact by the licensee itself").
+CKEY stated that it also contracted some of Citadel's Buffalo personnel to produce programming overseen by its local staff, and denied that Citadel had assumed all of the station's operations.

 The CRTC found that the JSA was in fact limited to advertising sales services paid for by the station, and that Citadel was not outright operating the station.
 However, the CRTC did take issue with the amount of locally-oriented news and information that the station was broadcasting.